 It was a bullying move—but then Will Smith went and issued a much more complete apology for his actions yesterday than he had before, so I’m going to leave it be.

 Instead, I’ll share the silver lining that resulted from my having gone through my own little 8th and 9th grade middle class suburban version of purgatory.

-It’s that I realize that today, the experience makes it much easier for me to feel empathy for other people going through difficult times, even if the details are very different.
+It’s that I realize that today, having had the experience makes it much easier for me to feel empathy for other people going through difficult times, even if the details are very different.

-But I am glad, literally decades after most of it happened, to finally have had the chance to write about the experience.
+But I am glad, literally decades after most of it happened, to finally have had the chance for the first time, to write about the experience.

 A few more days of reminders—please check out the survey if you haven’t already.
 I’ll start sharing the very interesting results toward the end of this week!

 The last train from Russia to Finland, which has been packed with Russians seeking to leave before sanctions or other factors make it impossible, arrived Sunday.
 Finland’s train service says it’s suspending the route.
 Separate story: the ironic, unpredicted flight of Ukrainian Holocaust survivors who are now taking refuge in Germany.
 (AFP, AP)